This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 It’s great to see more innovation in this space, and finally a competitor to the Doona.
 The Evenflo Shyft DualRide has a lot going for it and will definitely be a contender for car-free city dwellers and travelers alike!

 Clek liingo infant car seat review

-The liingo is the first infant car seat to be sold without a base.
+The liingo was the first infant car seat to be sold without a base.
 Since American car seats are required to offer LATCH installation, the liingo comes with a “LATCH bin” attached to the underside.
-If you’re on-the-go and you want to hope in a Lyft, just pop open the LATCH bin, pull out the strap and you’ll be ready to roll in about 60 seconds!
+If you’re on-the-go and you want to hop in a Lyft, just pop open the LATCH bin, pull out the strap and you’ll be ready to roll in about 60 seconds!
 That’s a real game-changer, as many parents don’t feel confident in doing a baseless installation with a seatbelt.

 Check out how easy it is to install the liingo with LATCH:

 Of course you can also install with the car’s seatbelt using the integrated European belt path option.
 That can take a little more time to get just right and some countries don’t have locking seatbelts, so using the liingo’s LATCH can help you avoid using a locking clip.

 The liingo weighs 9 pounds without the LATCH bin, which adds about another pound.
 That’s in the same weight range as average infant car seats, but still plenty portable.
 The size limits are on the generous end of infant car seats and will fit nearly all babies beyond their first birthday.
 While the liingo’s price tag is a little on the high side, it’s still in line with most “premium” infant car seats and much less than the original liing.
 Like the liing, liingo is made in Canada – read about more car seats made in the USA and Canada.